Menu

 • Carry sufficient fuel: From Robinson Gorge, the nearest fuel stations are in Taroom (~90km) or Rolleston (~170km).

-• Carry sufficient water: There is tank water at Starkvale (Robinson Gorge) but none at Beilba or Lonesome so you will need to bring both drinking water and water for washing up.
+• Carry sufficient water: There is tank (rain) water at Starkvale (Robinson Gorge) but none at Beilba or Lonesome so you will need to bring both drinking water and water for washing up.
 Plan at least 5-7L per person per day.

 • Emergency supplies: While Taroom or Injune aren’t that far, have a first-aid kit handy and extra food in case you get stranded.
 Mobile phone reception is non-existent at Starkvale.
 We carry a PLB (personal locator beacon) in case of emergency.

-There are only three developed walks in Expedition National Park, all of which are in the Robinson Gorge section.
-There are no accessible walks in either Beilba or Lonesome.
+There are three developed walks in Expedition National Park, all of which are in the Robinson Gorge section.
+I’ve also included the scramble into Robinson Gorge and exploring Starkvale Creek as additional options here.

-ROBINSON GORGE LOOKOUT (4KM RETURN)
+1. ROBINSON GORGE LOOKOUT (4KM RETURN)

 Starting at the creekbed end of the Starkvale camping area, the walk to Robinson Gorge lookout is fairly flat.
 It’s exposed all the way so you may want to get going early if it’s hot.